Squareback Marsh Crab Care Made Easy With Fun Facts

 Water requirements

 The squareback marsh crab (Armases cinereum) is adaptable to different water salinities.
-It generally prefers brackish environments (not fully freshwater and not fully saltwater), thriving in waters with a salinity of around 30 parts per thousand (ppt), which is close to typical seawater levels.
+It generally prefers brackish environments (not fully freshwater and not fully saltwater), thriving in Waters that have a salinity of approximately 30 parts per thousand (ppt) and are close to typical seawater levels.

 Despite its broad tolerance, its larvae, especially in the final megalopa stage, need estuarine conditions with salinities close to 26.7 ppt for the best survival rates.
-This need for specific salinity levels during development likely influences where adult populations are found.
+The larvae’s need for specific salinity levels during development likely influences the locations of adult populations.

-Tip: DIY saltwater should be created with reef salt; regular salt contains iodine and other chemicals that are harmful for the crabs.
+Tip: Use reef salt to create DIY saltwater, as regular salt contains iodine and other chemicals harmful to the crabs.

 Decoration